Busting those equity release myths

 Request a call back

-Your call will be answered by the Aviva Equity Release Advice team, who can provide information and advice on Aviva's lifetime mortgages only.
-They're authorised and regulated by the Financial Conduct Authority.
+* Your call will be answered by our dedicated team who can provide you with information on Aviva’s lifetime mortgage only.
+They’re authorised and regulated by the Financial Conduct Authority.

 Calls to 0800 or 0808 numbers from UK landlines and mobiles are free.
 For our joint protection, calls may be recorded or monitored, and saved for a minimum of 5 years.
 Our opening hours may be different depending on which team you need to speak to.